0E9B061F/0E9B061F.github.io/src/blog/old-sf-mags-venture-and-fsf-upcoming-reviews.md

 Founded in 1949, the venerable *F&SF* is still being published today.
-This issue features two *novelets*, five short stories, a cartoon, and :w[Isaac Asimov's]{q="Isaac Asimov"} long-running popular science column.
+This issue features two *novelets*, five short stories, a cartoon, and :w[Isaac Asimov's|] long-running popular science column.
 Asimov's column, coincidentally, began in the other magazine featured in this post (*Venture Science Fiction*) --- it was a companion to *F&SF*, and the column moved to there with the end of *VSF*.